modishre/ds4300HW1/README.md

-Main 2 files we are working with twitterAPI and main.py TweetAPI is the middle file, DB backend and main.py
+Main 2 files we are working with twitterAPI and main.py TweetAPI is the middle file that communicates with DB backend and the main.py (client-side)

 Couldnt upload tweets.csv